Two Tanzanian U.N. peacekeepers killed in Congo ambush

-KINSHASA (Reuters) - Two United Nations peacekeepers from Tanzania were killed in eastern Democratic Republic of Congo on Tuesday when their patrol was ambushed in an area where government forces are fighting Ugandan rebels, the country’s U.N. mission said.
+KINSHASA (Reuters) - Two United Nations peacekeepers from Tanzania were killed, 13 wounded and four were missing in eastern Democratic Republic of Congo on Tuesday when their patrol was ambushed by suspected Ugandan Islamist rebels, the United Nations said.

 Tuesday’s ambush was the second attack on U.N. forces in the area in 48 hours after a MONUSCO helicopter carrying the mission’s military chief was fired upon by unidentified gunmen on Monday.